enau7/TV-Popularity-Project/README.md

 # TV Show and Movie Popularity Prediction
 Using data from streaming services to tv show and movie popularity.

+## Completed:
+- Gathered and compiled initial Data
+- Used API to get IMDB rating data

+## Next Steps:
+Data has some mixed-in values with ratings and duration.
+We need to find all the columns where ratings has a duration value, and put it back into the duration column.

+Can we find budget / revenue data?
+Probably not, it looks like you have to pay (a lot) for it, but we could try.

 ## Kaggle Dataset Links:

 disney_plus_titles.csv: